 Later when I need a similar size image, I can get to the next closest size up and save it down to meet my needs.

-If you’re considering hiring a photographer but would like an honest opinion regarding the quality of his or her portfolio, we’d be happy to consult.
+If your nonprofit or quasi-government agency is considering hiring a photographer but you’d like an honest opinion regarding the quality of his or her portfolio, we’d be happy to consult.
 Photography is an expensive investment and it’s important to do it right the first time.
-For more details, Contact Us now.
+For more details, contact us today.